dofulk/Bull-api/README.md

 JWT Authentication.

-Creates messages, users, and groups in a Mongodb database
+Creates messages, users, and groups in a Mongodb database,

+Saves photos to